Oversees the implementation of the program’s group socialization activities in conjunction with Parent Educators and family Support.

 Ensures all confidential information is protected.

-In conjunctions with the Family Support Specialist participate in recruitment efforts of program participants to help maintain full program enrollment.
+In conjunction with the Family Support Specialist participate in recruitment efforts of program participants to help maintain full program enrollment.

 Collaborates with the Family Support Specialist to develop effective partnership with families by addressing parents’ concerns.